 Nusslock, R., & Alloy, L.B.
 (2017).
 Reward processing and mood-related symptoms: An RDoC and translational neuroscience perspective.
 Journal of Affective Disorders, 216, 3-16.

 Damme, K., Young, C.B., & Nusslock, R. (2017).
 Elevated nucleus accumbens structural connectivity associated with proneness to hypomania.
 Social Cognitive and Affective Neuroscience, 12, 928-936.

 Young, C.B., Chen, T., Nusslock, R., Keller, J., Scatzberg, A.F., & Menon, V. (2016).

 Anhedonia and general distress associated with dissociable connectivity of ventromedial prefrontal cortex in major depressive disorder.
 Translational Psychiatry, 6, e810.

-Nusslock, R., & Miller, G.E. (in press).
+Nusslock, R., & Miller, G.E.
+(2016).
 Early-life adversity and physical and emotional health across the lifespan: A neuro-immune network hypothesis.
-Biological Psychiatry.
+Biological Psychiatry, 80, 23-32.

 Nusslock, R., Almeida, J.R.C., Forbes, E.E., Versace, A., Frank, E., LaBarbara, E.J., Klein, C., & Phillips, M.L.
 (2012).
 Waiting to win: Elevated striatal and orbitofrontal cortical activity during reward anticipation in euthymic bipolar adults.
 Bipolar Disorders, 14, 249-260.